 1 - Tell us how your project(s) were started.

-YETI started as a project
+YETI started as

-us and listeners.
+both us and listeners.
 Music that was both heavy AND interesting.

 2 - What does music, in it's entirety, mean to you?